timkoopmans/scylladb-quick-demo-rs/README.md

 # ScyllaDB Quickstart Demo

-This is a quick start demonstation of ScyllaDB with Docker.
+This is a quick start demonstration of ScyllaDB with Docker.

 To run the demo for yourself.
 First start a single node cluster with the following command: